mitodl/social-auth-mitxpro/README.md

 #### Testing

 You can just run `tox` locally to test, lint, and check formatting in the supported python versions.
 This works by having `tox` manage the virtualenvs, which `poetry` then detects and uses.
-Note that some of the tools (e.g. `pylint`, `black`) only support running in `python3.6` and this is reflected in `tox.ini`.

 Run individual commands can be run interactively in a `poetry shell` session or directly via `poetry run CMD`:

 - `pytest` - run python tests
-- `pylint` - lint python code
+- `ruff check` - lint python code
-- `black .` - format python code
+- `ruff format` - format python code

 #### Building